It’s a Game of Chess With the Virus, Covid Situation Could Stabilise by Year-End: Randeep Guleria

-The situation stemming out of the Covid-19 pandemic could “stabilise” by the end of 2021 and the world could be in a “comfortable zone” by the middle of the next year, All India Institute of Medical Sciences (AIIMS) director Dr Randeep Guleria told CNN-News18 in a special interview.
+The situation stemming from the Covid-19 pandemic could “stabilise” by the end of 2021 and the world could be in a “comfortable zone” by the middle of the next year, All India Institute of Medical Sciences (AIIMS) director Dr Randeep Guleria told CNN-News18 in a special interview.

 He was quick to add that there were two riders on the path: the availability of vaccines and our understanding of the variants of Sars-Cov-2 virus that causes Covid-19.